StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/building-a-markdown-blog-with-blazor-and-docker/index.md

 dotnet new blazor -ai --empty -o Blog
 ```

 I used the `--empty` flag because I wanted to build the site from scratch and not use the default template.[Bootstrap](https://getbootstrap.com/) is great, but I always feel like any practice I can get writing CSS is a good thing.
-I also opted-in to the `--all-interactive` version of the template because I thought it might be nice to have some server-supported interactivity if needed.
+I also opted-in to the all-interactive version of the template using the `-ai` flag because I thought it might be nice to have some server-supported interactivity if needed.

 Once the initial scaffolding was done I also setup a test project for the blog.
 I know [a Quality Engineer](https://www.linkedin.com/in/stevan-freeborn/) who writes tests - pretty wild right?
 But in my experience building projects I've found that you always regret not setting up testing from the beginning.
 I've also been trying to practice more of a Test-Driven Development workflow so I wanted to make sure I had a test project setup right away.